Subnodal/subDoc/README.md

 # subDoc
-Documentation system for authoring guides and code references.
+Documentation system for authoring guides and JavaScript code references.